CanSkate Private Lessons

 How it works

-Private lessons for CanSkaters begin the week after Thanksgiving weekend.
-The one-hour CanSkate sessions are broken down into different components, ending with a 10-minute cool-down period.
+The 50 minutes CanSkate sessions are broken down into different components, ending with a 10-minute cool-down period.
 During these last 10 minutes, coaches will be available to teach private lessons.
 Private lessons are a good option if your skater is having difficultly with a particular skill, or just needs to master a few more skills to move to the next level.
 The cool-down will be coach-led, so skaters not opting for private lessons will still get a full session of skating instruction.

 Where to start